Cost of Living Comparison Between Nigeria and India Cost of Living Comparison Between Nigeria and India

 What is the cost difference between India and Nigeria?

-At $576 per month in India and $850 in Nigeria, there's a 48% gap.
+At $589 per month in India and $831 in Nigeria, there's a 41% gap.
 Keep in mind it varies by city – the difference can be bigger or smaller depending on where you settle within each country.

 Which country is cheaper for everyday spending?

-India is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in India: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Should I move to India or Nigeria?
+Should I move to India or to Nigeria?

-It depends on what you're after.
-India wins on affordability; Nigeria may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: India wins on affordability; Nigeria may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.